SimpleBrightMan/DCQNet/README.md

-We will upload our codes and best results once paper accepted!!!
+We will upload our code and best results once paper accepted!!!